This is one of those things that make you give your head a shake and go….”WAH!?”

 Manhattanhenge (How weirdly cool is this?)

 Whenever I’m in San Francisco, one of my favorite things to do is to take a Cable Car ride.
 Hop on at the Powell Street “turnaround” and ride it all the way to the other end.
-Your reward is a fun ride and, at the Buena Vista Cafe, you’ll find the place where Irish Coffee was first made in the US.
-I usually stay away from “touristy” type things like this but the cafe is lovely, the food is good and the Irish Coffee is sublime.
+Your reward is a fun ride and, at the Buena Vista Cafe, you’ll find the place where Irish Coffee was first made in the US.… Read the rest

 In geography, a confluence is the meeting of two or more bodies of water.
-Known also as a conflux, it refers either to the point where a tributary joins a larger river, called the main stem, or where two streams meet to become the source of a river of a new name, such as the confluence of the Monongahela and Allegheny Rivers in Pittsburgh, Pennsylvania creating the Ohio River.
+Known also as a conflux, it refers either to the point where a tributary joins a larger river, called the main stem, or where two streams meet to become the source of a river of a new name, such as the confluence of the Monongahela and Allegheny Rivers in Pittsburgh, Pennsylvania creating the Ohio River.… Read the rest